OwMySocks/RepData_PeerAssessment1/PA1_template.md

 The average steps taken in a day is now **9503.8688525** steps, and the median value is now **10395** steps.

-## Are there differences in activity patterns between weekdays and weekends?
+## Are there differences in activity patterns between weekdays and weekend?s

 To answer this, we need to create a new factor column in our main data table.
-We can convert the existing date column to POSIX value and find what day of the week it was, and based on that, sort the days into weekends and weekdays.
+We can convert the existing date column to POSIXlt value and find what day of the week it was, and based on that, sort the days into weekends and weekdays.

 ```r
 activityDataFinal <- activityDataFinal %>%